 I wrote this article so you couldn’t say, “I don’t know how to effect our retention.”

 Here’s 34 ways to improve your insurance agency’s customer retention.
 No excuses, decide which retention strategies you like and take action!

 1) More Customer Contacts

 Don’t harrass your clients, but the more times they hear from you throughout the year the less likely they’ll consider shopping around.

 The key to multiple touches throughout the year is to vary the method and make sure you’re always bringing value.
 The same email every month about why to buy life insurance doesn’t cut it.

 Need ideas?
 Here’s a few: emails, phone calls, newsletters, postcards, seminars, policy reviews, holiday cards, birthday cards, text messages, surveys, handwritten letters, webinars, community events, recommendations, gifts, billing notices, customer appreciation parties.

 It’s very simple: The more lines you sell someone, the higher their retention rate.

-I used to work for a company that gave such a big discount on your auto insurance if you bought a renters policy it was usually cheaper to have both.
+I used to work for a company offering the best car insurance that gave such a big discount on your auto insurance if you bought a renters policy it was usually cheaper to have both.

 A lot of agents thought the company was crazy but I didn’t.